-If you want to remain anonymous, or if you are not satisfied after raising a concern related to the Code, contact BMO’s Ombudsman, who resolves concerns impartially and quickly.
+If you want to anonymously report a possible violation, or you are not satisfied after raising a concern under the Code, report it to BMO’s Ombudsman through BMO’s external whistleblowing service Clearview ConnectsTM.

-Always follow both the letter and the spirit of the law.
+Always follow both the letter and spirit of the law.